Anil Sharma (Himachal Pradesh politician): Political journey

 Anil Sharma's political journey has been marked by significant contributions.
 He served as a Member of the Rajya Sabha from 1998 to 2004 as an HVC nominee.
 During this tenure, he was a member of various committees, including the Railway Convention Committee and Committees related to Food, Civil Supplies, Public Distribution, Communication, and Information Technology.

 He was elected to the State Legislative Assembly multiple times - in November 1993, December 2007, 2012 as an Indian National Congress nominee, and in 2017 as a BJP candidate.

 Ministerial roles

 Throughout his political career, Anil Sharma held various ministerial positions, including Minister of State for Youth Services, Sports, and Forest from 1993 to 1996.
 He also served as the Chief Whip of the Congress Legislature Party from 2008 to 2012 and as the General Secretary of the Himachal Pradesh Congress Committee from March 2008 to 2012.

 In 2012, Anil Sharma took on the role of Rural Development & Panchayati Raj Minister, and from 2017 to 2019, he served as the Minister of Multi-Purpose Projects, Power, and Non-Conventional Energy Sources in the Jai Ram Thakur cabinet.

 Political achievements

 Elected to the State Legislative Assembly for the fifth term in December 2022, Anil Sharma was nominated as the Chairman of the Public Accounts Committee and a Member of the General Development & Ethics Committees.

-Languages known

-Fluent in Hindi and English, Anil Sharma possesses strong linguistic skills for effective communication.

-Travels abroad

-Anil Sharma has traveled extensively abroad, visiting countries such as Japan, South Korea, Dubai, Singapore, USA, France, Spain, UK, England, Switzerland, Holland, Bangkok, Italy, Germany, China, and Hong Kong.